 - May only work for a few weeks

-7. Aerful LED Rope Lights
+7. Aerful LED Rope Light

-The lights all have very high water resistance, and this can protect them from burning or shorting out.
-There is mounting hardware and additional connectors included with these best outdoor rope lights to make installation quick and easy.
+The rope lights all have very high water resistance, and this can protect them from burning or shorting out.
+There is mounting hardware and additional connectors included with these outdoor lights to make installation quick and easy.
 There are two fuzes and a polarized plug to reduce the risks of shock.
-The thick PVC jacket protects the lights from damage from UV rays as well.
+The thick PVC jacket protects the rope lights from damage from UV rays as well.
 Finally, there is a very responsive customer service team.

 - Can control the settings via remote